Gutters, Roofing

 Note on Gutter Cleaning

-Once gutters are installed, and all repairs are made, frequent gutter cleaning will increase the gutters’ longevity.
-Tools such as GutterSweep have been specifically designed for keeping gutters cleaned.
+Once gutters are installed and all repairs are made, frequent gutter cleaning will increase the gutters’ longevity.
+Tools such as GutterSweep have been specifically designed to keep gutters cleaned.
 In addition to these products, rain guards have been designed to fit inside the gutter’s edges to keep large debris out and allow water to drain continuously.

-Caution: If cleaning the gutter manually, be sure to acquire Personal Protective Equipment such as gloves and masks to avoid harmful contact with gutter debris.
+Caution: If cleaning the gutter manually, acquire Personal Protective Equipment such as gloves and masks to avoid harmful contact with gutter debris.
 Execute standard ladder safety when cleaning gutters or when maintenance gaps and other damages to the gutter installation.